Catholic Prayer For The Sick

 The Regina Caeli prayer is often said by people who are facing death or serious illness.
 It begins with a petition for divine mercy and ends with a call to God’s help in fighting off disease.
 The Our Father prayer is said by Catholics when they are pray for others or themselves.
 It starts with an invocation of Jesus Christ and ends with a request for strength and protection.

-READ: Catholic Prayer For Cancer
+READ: Catholic Prayer For Grieving Parents

 How to Say a Catholic Prayer for the Sick